-The respondent may, no later than 30 days after the establishment of the Arbitration Tribunal under article 24 (Settlement of Disputes between Investors of a Party and the other Party), or 30 days after it became aware of the facts on which the objection is based, file an objection that a claim is manifestly without legal merit.
-The respondent shall specify as precisely as possible the basis for the objection.
-The Arbitration Tribunal, after giving the parties to the dispute an opportunity to present their observations on the objection, shall, at its first session or promptly thereafter, issue a decision or award on the objection, stating the grounds therefor.
-In the event that the objection is received after the first session of the Arbitration Tribunal, the Arbitration Tribunal shall issue such decision as soon as possible, and no later than 120 days after the objection was filed.
-In doing so, the Arbitration Tribunal shall assume the alleged facts to be true, and may also consider any relevant facts not in dispute.
-The decision shall be without prejudice to the right of a party to object, pursuant to Article 30 (Claims unfounded as a matter of law) or in the course of the proceeding, to the legal merits of a claim and without prejudice to the Arbitration Tribunal's authority to address other objections as a preliminary question.
+- 1. The respondent may, no later than thirty (30) days after the establishment of the Arbitration Tribunal under Article 24, or thirty (30) days after it became aware of the facts on which the objection is based, file an objection that a claim is manifestly without legal merit.
+The respondent shall specify as precisely as possible the basis for the objection. - 2.
+The Arbitration Tribunal, after giving the parties to the dispute an opportunity to present their observations on the objection, shall, at its first session or promptly thereafter, issue a decision or award on the objection, stating the grounds therefor. - 3.
+In the event that the objection is received after the first session of the Arbitration Tribunal, the Arbitration Tribunal shall issue such decision as soon as possible, and no later than one hundred and twenty (120) days after the objection was filed.
+In doing so, the Arbitration Tribunal shall assume the alleged facts to be true, and may also consider any relevant facts not in dispute. - 4.
+The decision shall be without prejudice to the right of a party to object, pursuant to Article 30 or in the course of the proceeding, to the legal merits of a claim and without prejudice to the Arbitration Tribunal's authority to address other objections as a preliminary question.